 Based on our cluster mass models, we assess the source plane survey area at high redshift ($z>3$) and find that the effective surface area is $\sim6$ arcmin$^2$, a factor of 6 smaller than in the image plane due to the lensing magnification.
 This shows that the number density of LAEs is very high at the low luminosities probed through lensing magnification.
 The magnification distribution $N(\mu)$ is compatible with the theoretical predictions in the very strong magnification regime (2$<\mu<25$), showing that our detection process for lensed sources is not missing additional sources in the high magnification regime.
 We note that, in the area covered by MUSE observations, multiple images dominate the detected sources at $z>1.8$, while the fraction of multiple images is much lower at $z<1.5$ (Fig.\,\ref{fig:histz}).
 This difference is related to the magnification bias \citep{1995ApJ...438...49B}, which affects the source populations differently depending on the redshift and therefore intrinsic luminosity.
 The redshift range $1.8<z<6.7$ is therefore ideal to identify a large number of multiply imaged sources and makes MUSE very efficient for this purpose at $3<z<6.7$.
 The future BlueMUSE instrument \citep{2019arXiv190601657R} will complement this redshift range by targetting LAEs at $1.9<z<4$, where the density of multiply-imaged LAEs is expected to be very high.

-We make the results of this analysis publicly available in the form of a first data release\footnote{\url{https://cral-perso.univ-lyon1.fr/labo/perso/johan.richard/MUSE_data_release/}}, including the reduced datacubes, spectrophotometric catalogs, extracted spectra and mass models.
-Additional MUSE observations of lensing clusters taken under the GTO program and archival observations (including lower redshift clusters such as Abell 1689, 2390 and 2667) will be inspected in a similar manner and their data released in subsequent catalogs.
-Overall, this very rich dataset has a strong legacy value, which a large variety of statistical studies from cluster physics to very high redshift galaxies.
-The sample of magnified Lyman-$\alpha$ emitters will be particularly suitable for follow-ups at longer wavelength with the James Webb Space Telescope (JWST) and the Atacama Large Millimeter/submillimeter Array (ALMA) to better constrain the resolved star formation and clump properties through ISM diagnostics.
+We make the results of this analysis publicly available in the form of a first data release\footnote{\url{https://cral-perso.univ-lyon1.fr/labo/perso/johan.richard/MUSE_data_release/}}, including the reduced datacubes, spectrophotometric catalogues, extracted spectra, and mass models.
+Additional MUSE observations of lensing clusters taken under the GTO programme and archival observations (including lower redshift clusters such as Abell 1689, 2390 and 2667) will be inspected in a similar manner and their data released in subsequent catalogues.
+Overall, this very rich dataset has a strong legacy value, allowing for a large variety of statistical studies from cluster physics to very high redshift galaxies.
+The sample of magnified Lyman-$\alpha$ emitters will be particularly suitable for follow-ups at longer wavelengths with the James Webb Space Telescope (JWST) and the Atacama Large Millimeter/submillimeter Array (ALMA) to better constrain the resolved star formation and clump properties through ISM diagnostics.

 \begin{appendix}